 In most circumstances, a plain x-ray should normally diagnose a bone fracture.
 However, many times, an x-ray is never performed because the emergency room doctor or nurse fails to order a radiology study.
 Other times, the radiologist may misdiagnose the bone fracture on the x-ray study.

-Unfortunately, a misdiagnosis of a bone fracture can result in significant injury and complications to the patient.
+Unfortunately, a misdiagnosis of a bone fracture results in significant injury and complications to the patient.
 When a fracture is wrongfully diagnosed, it is left untreated.
 As a result, the bone will begin to heal on its own without proper alignment, which is known as nonunion.
 When a nonunion or delayed union occurs and the bone is not properly aligned, it is often necessary to have surgery to repair the fracture.

 Wrongful Diagnosis of Cancer

 One of the most life-threatening misdiagnoses that can arise is for cancer.
 Unfortunately, the wrongful diagnosis of cancer is common, including a failure to:

 - Perform simple and routine tests, such as blood test and radiology studies